Mankind's desire for peace can be realized only by the creation of a world government.

 A World Constitution

-Ultimately, it will be up to the members of the World Federation to draft the World Constitution.
+Ultimately, it will be up to the members of the World Federation to draft and ratify a World Constitution.
+The World Federation’s first order of business would be to create a world constitution based on the guidelines already described.

 Nation-States Sovereignty